ekalinin/envirius/README.md

   * [nvm](https://github.com/creationix/nvm)/[nodeenv](https://github.com/ekalinin/nodeenv/) for node.js
   * and so on

-But there are many cases when in one and the same environment you must have more than one programming language.
+But there are many cases when in the same environment you must have more than one programming language.
 For example, to create an environment with ``python2.6`` and ``node.js 0.10.24``.
 This idea underlies ``envirius``.

-Support for new programming languages are implemented as plug-ins.
+Support for new programming languages are implemented as plug-ins (see below).

 Installation
 ============